Ada-Developers-Academy/core-pses/02/calculate-cart-total.md

 Example Steps:

-1. Create a dictionary `prices` with key-value pairs for each available item and its corresponding price.
+1. Create a dictionary `prices` with key-value pairs for each available item, stored in lower case, and its corresponding price.
 2. Initialize a variable named `total` to `0.0`
 3. Loop through the items in the list `cart`
-    - Check if the current item is in the `prices` dictionary using a function like `.lower` to compare case-insensitively.
+    - Check if the current item is in the `prices` dictionary converting each cart item to lower case to compare case-insensitively.
     - If the current item is in `prices`, add the value of the item to the variable `total`
 4. Return `total`